 After three days of testing that includes a bone marrow aspiration, a fat pad biopsy, a cardiac consult, and blood and urine tests, Michael is diagnosed with Amyloidosis – a life-threatening illness that attacks the bone marrow and organs of the body.
-The doctor wants us back again next week for more testing in order to determine which organ systems are being affected.
+The doctor wants us back again in a week for more testing in order to determine which organ systems are being affected.
 Today, at the end of our stay, he emphasizes the importance of a quick response which makes our local hospital’s slow appointment plan look inadequate and scary.

 The doctor recommends a stem cell transplant and chemotherapy and we are made to understand how sick my husband will be after this transplant — literally at death’s door with no immune function and in strict isolation.
 We are told it will be 6-8 weeks of living in Rochester, Minnesota, with me trying to find a place to stay and paying around $6000 to do so – hundreds of miles from our support system and our home.
 It’s almost unimaginable.
 And yet, it looks like the best bet for a good outcome for Michael.
 I’m horror-stricken but I cannot cry.
 Michael does not cry either, but then he almost never cries.
 I am the one who expresses emotion in our relationship, but this emotion is simply too much.

 We get into our car to drive home, both of us silent and thoughtful, in shock really, over what we now must face — not realizing yet that what we are facing is a complete change in every facet of our lives.

 On the way home the sky darkens and turns the sickly ominous green color that signals tornadoes in the area.
 Soon we are driving in torrential rain — Biblical rain, a horrible cacophony of lightning and thunder, and water pouring from the sky so densely that it forces us to stop the car many times because we cannot see to go on.